 End an Order With “Thanks”

-By ending with thank you, you are making the assumption that the recipient agrees, which forces the recipient to appear confrontational if they refuse.
+By ending with thank you, you assume that the recipient agrees, which forces the recipient to appear confrontational if they refuse.

 Give Them A Hand

-It is hard to refuse this sort of thing unless you say it with a lack of confidence in your tone, because the employee is doing another person a favor and not you.
+It is hard to refuse this sort of thing unless you say it with a lack of confidence in your tone because the employee is doing another person a favor, not you.

-Plus, the employee would rather work on a task that somebody has already started and where the job is underway because it beats starting a fresh task on their own.
+Plus, the employee would rather work on a task that somebody has already started and where the job is underway because it beats starting a fresh task independently.

 Refrain from Jokes

 Watch Captain Picard on Star Trek: Generations.
 He is not a joker.
-He is stern, but calm.
-Being funny requires exposing your feelings, and that is something that an introverted leader might not want to risk.
+He is stern but calm.
+Being funny requires exposing your feelings, which is something that an introverted leader might not want to risk.